 Chameleons are best kept alone with almost no exception.
 Both sexes of most species are territorial and will fight.
 Even the sight of a dominant animal can stress others, even if the animals are housed separately.
 One animal per cage, with opaque dividers between cages, is the general rule.

 A highly varied diet of insects fed on an almost daily basis is essential for chameleon health.
 Crickets, roaches, superworms, waxworms, hornworms, and other commercially available species are excellent as long as none are used exclusively.
-Wild-collected insects should be offered when available.
-Moths, butterflies, beetles, grasshoppers, harvestmen, certain caterpillars, flies, and many others can be offered.
-It is important to learn to identify and avoid toxic species in your region and only collect insects from areas not sprayed with pesticides.
+Beetles, grasshoppers, harvestmen, certain caterpillars, flies, and many others can be offered.
+If you offer wild caught insects, it is important to learn to identify and avoid toxic species in your region and only collect insects from areas not sprayed with pesticides.

 Veiled chameleons include vegetation in their diet, and other species may attempt to eat plants on occasion.
 Dandelion flowers and leaves, romaine, Ficus plants and Nasturtium and Hibiscus flowers are often accepted.